viamrobotics/docs/docs/_index.md

 <div class="explanation">
   <div class="explanationtext">

-Provisioning allows you to complete part of the machine setup during the manufacturing process and perform the rest of the first-time setup once the machine is taken into operation.
+Provisioning allows you to complete part of the machine setup during the manufacturing process.
+The rest of the first-time setup happens once the machine is taken into operation.
-When the machine is taken into operation, it will automatically get the latest configuration and updates.
+This way, machines automatically get the latest updates.

 [Learn about provisioning →](/fleet/provision/)